ugis90/Send-Mail/README.md

 * You will have to input your email login details in the "login to mail" section along with the special password you have created

-* Enter the email of the recipient into to_address variable
+* Enter the email of the recipient into the "to_address" variable

 * Enter the subject and the message you want to send into the "subject" and "message" variables